 Those who are into urban exploration in the New York state area, and wanting to explore abandoned places in New York state, should get comfortable with New York trespassing laws.
 Luckily, in the state of New York, the laws are easy to understand and are pretty cut and dry.

-For these cases, you should familiarize yourself with x.
-For more about obtaining permission to explore abandoned places in California, check out our guide Explore Abandoned Buildings: How To Get Permission.
+For more about obtaining permission to explore abandoned places in New York, check out our guide Explore Abandoned Buildings: How To Get Permission.